Shuttarna II

 Shuttarna II (or Šuttarna) was a king of the Hurrian kingdom of Mitanni in the early 14th century BC.

 Family

 Shuttarna II was the successor and probably a son of Artatama I.

 He was succeeded by his sons, Artashumara, under dubious circumstances, then Tushratta.

 Reign

 During the reign of Shuttarna, the kingdom of Mitanni reached its height of power and prosperity.
-From Alalakh in the west, Mitanni shared its border with Egypt in northern Syria, approximately by the river Orontes.
+From Alalakh in the west, Mitanni shared its border with Egypt in northern Syria, approximately by the Orontes River.
 Two tablets sealed by Shuttarna were found at Tall Bazi on the Euphrates.
 Other tablets sealed by him were found at Alalakh, Tell Brak, Nuzi and Umm el-Marra.
 The heart of the kingdom was in the Khabur River basin where the capital Washshukanni was situated.
 Assyria as well as Arrapha in the east were vassal kingdoms of Mitanni.
 The Hittites attempted to invade the northern border lands of Mitanni, but were defeated by Shuttarna.